spectatora/netflix_subtitles_extension/README.md

 ### Interface Overview

-The extension features a modern tabbed interface with four main sections:
+The extension features a modern tabbed interface with five main sections:

 #### 📁 **Files Tab**
 - **Upload Subtitles**: Select .srt files from your device